huaweicloud/terraform-provider-huaweicloud/docs/resources/images_image_copy.md

   Changing this parameter will create a new resource.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the copy image.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: